ovh/docs/pages/platform/private-registry/creating-a-private-registry/guide.en-asia.md

 ## Instructions

-1. First, log in to the OVHcloud Public Cloud Manager.
+1. First, log in to the OVHcloud Control Panel.

-1. In the left menu, in section *Containers & Orchestration*, select *Managed Private Registry*.
+1. In the left menu, in section `Containers & Orchestration`{.action}, select `Managed Private Registry`{.action}.

     ![Create a Private Registry](images/create-a-private-registry-001.png){.thumbnail}

-1. Then click on *Create a private registry* button.
+1. Then click on `Create a private registry`{.action} button.

     ![Create a Private Registry](images/create-a-private-registry-002.png){.thumbnail}

-1. In the *Create a private registry*, choose a region to deploy your private registry in, and click on *Next* button.
+1. In the `Create a private registry`{.action}, choose a region to deploy your private registry in, and click on `Next`{.action} button.

     ![Create a Private Registry](images/create-a-private-registry-003.png){.thumbnail}

-1. Choose the registry name (`my-registry` in my example), and click on *Next* button.
+1. Choose the registry name (`my-registry` in my example), and click on `Next`{.action} button.

     ![Create a Private Registry](images/create-a-private-registry-004.png){.thumbnail}

-1. Choose your plan between the three available plans, and click on *Next* button.
+1. Choose your plan between the three available plans, and click on `Next`{.action} button.

     ![Create a Private Registry](images/create-a-private-registry-005.png){.thumbnail}